 I had the honour of meeting some passing Kashmiri shepherds and gypsy’s as we walked through the valleys.
 Some shepherds had over 100 sheep!
 Guiding them through the mountains by making high pierced whistle sounds.
 The gypsy’s tended to have goats, cows or horses and relocated their families during the summer season to hand built homes made of stone, wood and tarpaulin as a roof.
 On our last night we visited a gypsy home and had some Noon Chai (a Kashmiri tea made from special tea leaves, milk and salt).
 At this time I was asked to marry a beautiful gypsy girl from her Uncle.
 I had to politely say no but it gave us all a good laugh.
 Later that night we collected some wood from the local Divdar trees and set up fire as a type of ceremony to our last night drinking Kashmiri tea underneath the starlight before ending our hike in Naranag the following day.

-All images © Daniel O’Donnell
+All images and Text © Daniel O’Donnell